o1-labs/rfcs/00xx-vinegar.md

 Why is this design the best in the space of possible designs?
 What other designs have been considered and what is the rationale for not choosing them?
 - Creating a compatibility circuit for importing proofs seems to be the only practical way to integrate external proofs.
+- Implementing the circuit directly on top of Kimchi also seems like least overhead -- would be more overhead to do it on top of e.g. zkVM.
+Implementing the circuit (or patrs of it) in o1js would be a big and unnecessary overhead too.
-- Implementing the project in `proof-systems` as opposed to `mina` can speed up the development quite a lot since one does not have to
+- Implementing the project in `proof-systems` as opposed to `mina` can speed up the development quite a lot since one does not have to be backward-compatible or deal with rust/ocaml bindings.

 ### What is the impact of not doing this?

-1. Not being able to import zkVM proofs in mina is a big shortcoming of the mina ecosystem.
+1. Not being able to import zkVM proofs in mina is a missed opportunity of the mina ecosystem -- the two products do not have any other way to work together.
 2. Not having a way to transition proof systems will be a blocker for adopting new versions of Kimchi.
 As we plan to generalize current Kimchi and Pickles code to be more generic, we might need to have a compatibility layer between the previous less general version, and the new, more general one.

 ### What are other advantages of doing this?

-1. Having pickles-like code in rust that can potentially be used for generalizing the toolstack / integrating with other tools, etc. It removes the integration with ocaml barrier.
+1. Having Pickles-like code in rust that can potentially be used for generalizing the toolstack / integrating with other tools, etc. It removes the integration with ocaml barrier.
 2. Vinegar will be a good platform for developing similar compatibility layers between future (more generic and optimal) versions of Kimchi or similar proving systems.

 ## Prior Art

+In theory, Vinegar is just another recursion layer technique, so any other recursive protocol similar to Pickles is a similar solution conceptually.
+Vinegar is not aiming to be groundbreaking and new, but rather to work as an "adapter" variant of Pickles, with pros and cons of the latter.
+It does not seem that any further research is necessary in this direction that would not apply equally to Pickles.

 ## Unresolved questions

-1. In pickles, the wrap proof expands the previous step for the next step.
+1. In Pickles, the wrap proof expands the previous step for the next step.
 This includes computing step's deferred values (xi, combined inner product, b, r).
 In Vinegar, it seems that co-step needs to work directrly with the target proof.
 Is this a problem?
 Will we require foreign field proof expansion?
 Or will this still be handled by the next Wrap retroactively?